Vitality Logo

 • Continued to evolve the D&I hub on our internal communications platform.

-• Introduced child-minding, fertility, menopause, and parent support services for employees.
+• Offered menopause, parenthood, and fertility support services to employees.

 Difference between men and women